wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

    ```

-   You can see that the CloudWatch integration retrieves only AWS/DynamoDB metrics.
+   You can see that the CloudWatch integration retrieves only DynamoDB metrics and that the service refresh rate is 5 minutes.

 1. Copy the value of the `"id"` parameter of the integration that you want to update.
 1. Copy the content of the response in a text file.
-1. Edit the response body to add the list of services.
+1. Edit the response body to add the list of services and to change the service refresh rate to 2 minutes.

    ```
 {